 Interception of communications subject to "super-warrant" requirements.
-The interception of communications poses special problems with respect to the requirements of the Fourth Amendment.
-Interception could invade the privacy of communications that are beyond the scope of the authority provided in a warrant.
-An interception of long duration could be the equivalent of a series of searches, with a finding of probable cause only as to the first.
-Interception without notice to the subject of the interception requires some showing of exigency.
-Those problems require the inclusion of special limitations in an interception warrant.
-Such "superwarrant" limitations have been codified in the federal wiretap statute.58
+The 4 interception of communications poses special problems with respect to the 5 requirements of the Fourth Amendment.
+Interception could invade the privacy of 6 communications that are beyond the scope of the authority provided in a warrant.
+7 An interception of long duration could be the equivalent of a series of searches, 8 with a finding of probable cause only as to the first.
+Interception without notice to 9 the subject of the interception requires some showing of exigency.
+Those problems 10 require the inclusion of special limitations in an interception warrant.
+Such "super-11 warrant" limitations have been codified in the federal wiretap statute.59 12

 Movement in public areas.
 A person has a diminished expectation of privacy with regard to the person's movements in public areas.
-For that reason, location tracking within public areas may not be a search within the meaning of the Fourth
+For that reason, location tracking within public areas may not be a search within the meaning of the Fourth Amendment.
+However, continuous location tracking for an extended period (e.g., four weeks) would likely be considered a search under the Fourth Amendment.